-It was the variety of Victoria’s lively food scene that surprised me, with its devotion to farm to table local produce and the sheer range of multicultural flavours.
+The fantastic variety of the Victoria food scene surprised me, with its devotion to farm to table local produce and the sheer range of multicultural flavours.
+Canadian food these days seems to soak up world influences, and I found everything from French patisseries to Korean bao buns, Indian street-food and fine dining in Victoria.
 This port city of Vancouver Island has over the centuries opened its arms to sailors, Chinese who came to work on the railway and in recent years to immigrants from all over the world.
-Canadian food these days seems to soak up world influences, and in Victoria I found everything from French patisseries to Korean bao buns and Indian street-food.

-The downtown neighbourhoods around Chinatown and Lower Johnson Street (known as LoJo) are buzzing with independent cafés and craft breweries, and you only need to drive a little way out of the city to find vineyards and cider orchards.
-So if you are visiting the capital of British Columbia, here’s my foodie guide to some of the places that I can personally recommend to find great food in Victoria.
+The downtown neighbourhoods around Chinatown and Lower Johnson Street (known as LoJo) are buzzing with independent cafés and craft breweries, and you only need to travel a little way out of the city to find vineyards and cider orchards.

 2% Jazz – Fresh brewed coffee in Victoria Public Market